 |11 - 13||12 - 14||45 - 48|

-Is 2 pairs of Corrymoor Woodlander.
+2 pairs of Corrymoor Woodlander.
 Have a cushioned sole, ribbed leg and lightly elasticated welt.
 Are knee length with a turnover top.
 Are for men, woman and children.
 Have a fully linked toe seam.
 Are hard wearing and will last for ages.
 Are resilient and will keep their shape after many days of wear.
 Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
-Are available in 2 set colour combinations.

 Fibre Content: 68% Mohair, 32% JAS Nylon